Contig (defragmentation utility): Operation

 A small change to the Windows registry allows entire folders to be defragmented from Windows Explorer.
 New unfragmented files with specified name and length can be created.

+After downloading Contig(64), place the exe in root of C: first.
+Then create the *.reg file with the code below or manually add it to the registry.

 Derivative programs that use Contig include Power Defragmenter GUI and Multiple Applicator 6.8.
 A related freeware product by the same author is PageDefrag.